 Investors exert a great deal of intellectual effort to determine the correct valuation of securities.
 Economic value is central to our decision making and it plays a major role in our intuitive psyche.
 In daily life, when we buy a loaf of bread or a tank of gasoline, we tend to have a good idea about what we think is cheap and what’s expensive.
-We like bargains, don’t enjoy being ripped off, and just as we are inclined to shop for value as consumers, we find value investing intuitively appealing.
+We like bargains, don’t enjoy being ripped off, and in the same way we’re inclined to shop for value as consumers, we find value investing intuitively appealing.
 But here’s the critical difference between buying goods and investing: shopping for investments is speculative while buying stuff isn’t, and speculation activates the part of our mental circuitry that can heat up to a boiling point and overwhelm any rational consideration of value.

 On aggregate, speculative activity frequently produces price trends and in some cases bubbles.
 Here’s how this dynamic shapes up: in making investments, our rational goal is to obtain the best possible return with the least risk necessary.
 If we buy a house or a stock for investment, we want to receive a stream of rents or dividends and to have the opportunity to sell the asset for a price that’s higher than what we paid.
 Since those outcomes depend on other market participants, we are obliged to reflect on what they might do.
 Thus, if house prices are going up we infer that people are keen on investing in real estate and that rising demand would push future house prices even higher.
 If we are convinced that this is the case, we might disregard the fact that houses are already expensive.
 In effect, led by the actions of others, we might accept inflated house prices and proceed with the investment anyway.